 On the whole, however, we feel that the opportunities outweigh the risks.
 ‘Buying social’ fits with our commitment to diversity and inclusion, encouraging social mobility and supporting disadvantaged groups in society.
 It also inspires our people, engendering pride in the business.
 And, it complements our community affairs programmes, creating synergies that increase the impact of our work in both areas.

 Social enterprises have formed a key pillar of our community programme for several years, and we’ve established a range of ways to ‘buy social’.

 We set up a social enterprise hub eight years ago at The Fire Station in London.
-It’s home to a number of important social enterprises, including th School for Social Entrepreneurs (an incubator and training ground for social enterprises) and Social Enterprise UK (the social enterprise trade association).
+It’s home to a number of important social enterprises, including the School for Social Entrepreneurs (an incubator and training ground for social enterprises) and from 2011 to 2021, Social Enterprise UK (SEUK).
 We spend with both, for training and marketing opportunities associated with social enterprise.

 The Fire Station also houses Brigade, our social enterprise bistro and bar, which provides training and employment opportunities in food service for people who are homeless or at risk of homelessness.
 It’s delivered through the Beyond Food Community Interest Company (CIC), a unique collaboration between PwC, Beyond Food and WSH Restaurants.
 PwC is a key customer for Brigade, and regularly hosts corporate and employee events at the venue.

 We procure goods and services from a variety of social enterprises to support our office operations, boost employee engagement and enhance our client marketing.
 Examples include:

 As we emerge from the pandemic and our people return to our offices, this presents new opportunities to engage with social enterprises in our supply chain.
 Our ‘Moments of Joy’ initiative has been rolled out across all offices, surprising our people with a treat; a moment of joy to celebrate being back collaborating together in our buildings.